PostgreSQL Partition Manager Extension (pg_partman)

 • p_parent_table - Parent table of an already created partition set.

-• p_batch - How many times to loop through the value given for p_interval.
-If p_interval not set, will use default partition interval and make at most -b partition(s).
-Procedure commits at the end of each individual batch.
-(NOT passed as p_batch_count to partitioning function).
+• p_loop_count - How many times to loop through the value given for p_interval.
+If p_interval not set, will use default partition interval and make at most this many partition(s).
+Procedure commits at the end of each loop (NOT passed as p_batch_count to partitioning function).
 If not set, all data in the parent/source table will be partitioned in a single run of the procedure.

 • p_wait - Cause the procedure to pause for a given number of seconds between commits (batches) to reduce write load